 The World’s Biggest Stone Structure

 The Takht e Jamshid or Persepolis or the City of the Persian People is the hugest stone structure from 2500 BC.
-A great historical monument started on the order of King Darius I in 518 B.C that Iran's history Proud to it.
-This huge stone complex with an overall area of 135,000 square meters started at 518 B.C and was completed after 120 years.
+A great historical monument started on the order of King Darius I in 518 B.C and Iran's history is Proud of it.
+This huge stone complex with an overall area of 135,000 square meters started in 518 B.C and was completed after 120 years.
 Persepolis complex includes 7 palaces, an entrance gate, various ceremonial halls, huge stairs, and a number of tombs, all of which represent the great magnificent Achaemenid art.

 The Lut or Lout Desert which in Persian means bare and empty is located in the southeast of Iran and is the world's 27th-largest desert, and the second Iran natural heritage site inscribed on UNESCO's World Heritage List.
 It is extended to about 175,000 square kilometers and about 10 percent of Iran's land.
 This desert region has many different historical and natural attractions that fascinate all tourists.
 Shahdad Desert, Kaluts, Hot golden sands, and Shoor River are among the attractions that will amaze you.
 If you are going to look for a magical, dreamy, and lyrical desert to spend a wonderful night among millions of bright stars, this will be your best choice.